The quality question: how to use it?| Izzy - 24/03/2020

 This is problematic, not just because of the time spent in cleaning the data, but also because it implies forecasting additional sample which can be a difficult task especially with complex profiles or studies with low incidence rates.

 The quality question is one of many ways to save a lot of time on the manual quality checks also a great way to ensure the highest number of valid completes in the final report.

 What kind of quality questions are they, and how to use them?

 Different quality questions can be used depending on what we are trying to achieve:

-- Identity question: to be sure that the respondent is actually a real person, and that they have all the tools at their disposal to answer correctly.
+- Verification question: to be sure that the respondent is actually a real person, and that they have all the tools at their disposal to answer correctly.

 - Attention questions: usually used within long questionnaires to ensure that the participant remains attentive all the way through the questionnaire.